syncfusion-content/flutter-docs/Flutter/maps/tooltip.md

 You can customize the shape tooltip text with the [`shapeTooltipTextMapper`].
 The [`shapeTooltipTextMapper`] will be called with the corresponding index every time when you tap or click on a shape.
 You can change the format or the entire text and return it from this callback.

-You can customize the bubble tooltip text with the [`bubbleTooltipTextMapper`].
+Similarly, you can customize the bubble tooltip text using the [`bubbleTooltipTextMapper`].

 {% tabs %}
 {% highlight Dart %}